Journey Church: Previous locations

-Current location
+Current locations

 Consistent higher attendance required a new location, and they wanted to be near Interstate 94 and 75th St. for easy access.
 In 1987, 137 acres of land at 10700 75th St. was purchased.
 A developer and other businesses purchased parcels throughout the 1990s, enabling the church to pay off land debt and retain 45 acres.
 Christian Life School and Kenosha First Assembly occupied the current building in early 1993.

 Pastor Dan Remus began his role as senior pastor in 1995, after being the youth pastor since 1980.
 Pastor Kevin Taylor started as worship director in 1996, and started his role as co-lead pastor in 2006.

 In the spring of 2013 the Burlington campus was obtained making Levi Ketelsen the campus pastor.
 The current building is located at 740 Center St. Burlington, WI.
-In October 2018 they will move buildings for expansion to the Dyer Intermediate School, 201 S. Kendrick Ave.
+In October 2021, Pastor Stephen Jackson became the campus pastor.

 Journey Church // Beach Park began May 1, 2017 and Pastor Jay English is the Beach Park Campus Pastor.
-The church is located at 12735 W Graves Ave, Beach Park, IL.
+The church is located at 12735 W Graves Ave., Beach Park, IL.

+Journey Church // Mount Pleasant began October 1, 2023 and Pastor Bradley Roberts is the Mount Pleasant Campus Pastor.
+The church is located at 9605 Spring St., Mount Pleasant, WI.

 Modern history

 Journey Ministry College began in the fall of 2011 with 13 students.
 At the same time, a Saturday evening worship service was started.
 In the spring of 2013, Kenosha First Assembly acquired Burlington Assembly of God as its second campus.
-The church’s name changed to Journey Church, and campuses were differentiated as Journey Church // Kenosha, Journey Church // Burlington and Journey Church // Beach Park.
+The church’s name changed to Journey Church, and campuses were differentiated as Journey Church // Kenosha, Journey Church // Burlington, Journey Church // Beach Park, and Journey Church // Mount Pleasant.
 On August 1, 2015, Kevin Taylor became the sole senior lead pastor.

 Journey Church is community-focused by supporting volunteering, advocacy, and awareness.

-At Journey Church the mission is to make it easy to find and experience God.